Recycled Tin Cans in My Studio

 These tins, diverted from their destiny as trash or rescued from the recycling bin, wait to be opened up and flattened as my raw material.

-I use ordinary tins like the olive oil tins above from the grocery tins.
+I use ordinary tins like the olive oil tins above from the grocery tins or the steel Cut Oatmeal tin below.

 Vintage tins are displayed around my studio.
 It is very interesting to observe what packaging has to say about time and place.
 Colors, words and images are a reflection of social structure and the values of society.

 People often ask where do I get my tins?
 The answer is that everyone I know gives me tins all the time -- from my exercise class, my children's orthodontist, the dry cleaner, and many others.
-My father also gets lots of tins at flea markets and church rummage sales.
-My sister goes to yard sales.
+My father used to search for tins at flea markets and church rummage sales.
+My sister used to goes to yard sales.

 Frequently, people who read about my work in magazines or on the internet just send me a box of tins.